-This option specifies whether the driver allows self-signed certificates from the server.
+This option specifies whether the driver allows a connection to an Impala server that uses a self-signed certificate.

-- Enabled (1): The driver authenticates the Impala server even if the server is using a selfsigned certificate. - Disabled (0): The driver does not allow self-signed certificates from the server.
+- Enabled (1): The driver authenticates the Impala server even if the server is using a self-signed certificate. - Disabled (0): The driver does not allow self-signed certificates from the server.

-This setting is applicable only when SSL is enabled.
+Note: This setting is applicable only when SSL is enabled.